BU-Spark/se-savor-app/README.md

 `docker images`<br/>
 Under the IMAGE ID column, find the one you want to remove and do<br/>
 `docker rmi IMAGE_ID_HERE`

+## Deployment
+To deploy a newer version of the project, navigate to the frontend directory and run `npm run deploy`, which will build and deploy the code to gh-pages branch.<br/>
+The app should be available at https://bu-spark.github.io/se-savor-app/ after deployment.

 ## Known Bugs & Unimplemented Features
 #### General: